christian-clark/recency-bias/README.md

 5. Run the command `python deepy.py train_slms.py CONFIG_FILE` (e.g. `python deepy.py train_slms.py configs/pythia-2-4-256-1k.yml`) under the GPT-NeoX repository to launch LM training.
 Refer to the README of the GPT-NeoX repository for an explanation of each argument in the configuration.
-See also gpt-neox/slurm.sh for an example slurm script.
+See also gpt-neox/slurm.sh (in this repository) for an example slurm script.

 ## Surprisal estimation on psycholinguistic corpora